 Sample the local Moroccan cuisine

 Chefchaouen has some really lovely cafes and restaurants dotted throughout the medina.
-Many offer beautfiul atmospheric dining experiences and rooftop terraces with stunning views.
-We definitely ate some of our favourite meals here in Chefchaouen during our 3 weeks in Morocco.
+Many offer beautfiul atmospheric dining experiences, or rooftop terraces with stunning views.
+During three weeks in Morocco, we found we ate some of our favourite meals here in Chefchaouen.

 Once we discovered the chicken pastilla, that was it – we were hooked!
 This is chicken flavoured with cinammon and almonds, wrapped in flakey pastry and topped with icing sugar.
 I highly recommend trying it!
-After trying the pastilla at most restaurants in town, Chez Hicham proved to be our absolute favourite.
-That, together with its lovely atmosphere and friendly staff, we kept on returning and would say it is definitely one of the best restaurants in Chefchaouen.
+After trying the chicken pastilla at most restaurants in town, Chez Hicham proved to be our absolute favourite.
+Together with its lovely atmosphere and friendly staff, we kept on returning each evening.
+It is definitely one of the best restaurants in Chefchaouen and worth a visit.

-A close second for best cafes in Chefchaouen would be Chez Aladdin.
-Known also for its excellent rooftop views and great food.
+A close second for best cafe in Chefchaouen would be Chez Aladdin.
+Also known for its excellent rooftop views and great food.
 Both of these excellent places to eat are located off the main square in Chefchaouen.

 Enjoy a guided tour in Chefchaouen

-One of the best things things to do in Chefchaouen is to join a day tour led by a local guide so you can really understand the town better and uncover the history.
-It’ll also help you find the best photos spots in Chefchaouen, as many are tucked away and hard to find in the labyrinth of the medina.
+One of the best things to do in Chefchaouen is to join a day tour led by a local guide so you can really understand the town better and uncover the history.
+The guide will also help you find the best photos spots in Chefchaouen, as many are tucked away and hard to find in the labyrinth of the medina.